Diarrhea and Chemotherapy

 Blood in the stool or around the rectum

-A swollen abdomen that is a new symptom
+A swollen stomach that is a new symptom